-- Working in partnership to deliver Stage 1 of the Reimagining Tarralla Creek project. - Joining 45 other Victorian councils, as part of the Victorian Energy Collaboration, to power Council-owned infrastructure with renewable energy. - Maroondah's involvement in the Great Southern BioBlitz (GSB), between 22 and 25 October. - Successfully advocating for the removal of level crossings at Bedford Road Ringwood; Dublin Road Ringwood East and Coolstore Road Croydon; and the construction of new stations at Ringwood East and Croydon. - Completing construction of the activity centre carpark in Croydon, and continuing to plan for construction of activity centre carparks in Ringwood and Heathmont; and at Heatherdale station. - Upgrading the intersection at Reilly Street and Wantirna Road in Ringwood in partnership with the Victorian Government. - Completing pedestrian and road safety improvements on Kalinda Road in Ringwood/ Croydon, and commencing enhancement of Eastfield Road in Ringwood East. - Continuing footpath construction in the Principle Pedestrian Network. - Constructing road, footpath and drainage improvements in New St in Ringwood. - Completing renewal works on the Mullum Mullum Creek shared trail. - Implementing the Greening the Greyfields project after Amendments C134 (Ringwood) and C136 (Croydon South) are adopted into the Maroondah Planning Scheme.
+- Replacing dead and storm affected trees in open spaces throughout Maroondah. - Continuing to work in partnership with the Victorian Government to remove level crossings at Bedford Road Ringwood; Dublin Road Ringwood East and Coolstore Road Croydon; and the construction of new stations at Ringwood East and Croydon. - Continuing to plan for construction of the activity centre carpark in Ringwood. - Upgrading the intersection at Reilly Street and Wantirna Road in Ringwood, and at Plymouth Road and Kirtain Drive in Croydon in partnership with the Victorian Government. - Completing enhancement of Eastfield Road in Ringwood East. - Continuing footpath construction in the Principal Pedestrian Network, and upgrading Mullum Mullum Creek shared trail between Marilyn Crescent and Kalinda Road. - Implementing the Greening the Greyfields project following approval of Amendments C134 (Ringwood) and C136 (Croydon South) into the Maroondah Planning Scheme.

-- Continuing development of a new Croydon Structure Plan. - Continuing the staged redevelopment of the Croydon Community Wellbeing Precinct, including the relocation of organisations into Community Wellbeing Hub B. - Developing Maroondah's first Heritage Action Plan. - Continuing the upgrade of drainage in the Sherbrook Catchment in Ringwood, and the Wingate Avenue Catchment in Ringwood East. - Completing improvement works at McAplin Reserve in Ringwood North. - Continuing to work in partnership to support volunteer-led community organisations in Maroondah. - Continuing implementation of the Children and Families Strategy and Action Plan, and the Youth Strategy and Action Plan. - Implementing the Gender Equality Act 2020, including Council's Gender Equality Action Plan. - Developing the Maroondah Disability Policy and Action Plan 2021-2025. - Developing Council's Customer Service Strategy 2021-2025. - Continuing to implement the new Local Government Act 2020. - Advocating on key local issues in the lead up to the Victorian and Australian Government elections in 2022.
+- Continuing development of a new Croydon Structure Plan. - Continuing the staged redevelopment of the Croydon Community Wellbeing Precinct - Undertaking flood mitigation work in the Sherbrooke Avenue catchment in Ringwood, and the Scenic Avenue catchment in Ringwood East. - Continuing to work in partnership to support volunteer-led community organisations in Maroondah. - Developing new action plans for the Children and Families Strategy and the Youth Strategy. - Implementing the Gender Equality Act 2020, including Council's Gender Equality Action Plan. - Implementing the Maroondah Disability Policy and Action Plan 2022-2026. - Implementing Council's Customer Service Strategy 2021-2025. - Successfully advocating for funding for the Maroondah community in the lead up to the State election in November 2022, including the upgrade of Maroondah Hospital.